ltelab/disdrodb/docs/source/readers.rst

     ds = sanitize_ds(ds)

+**Reader Template**

-The raw netCDF files reader template is available at `https://github.com/ltelab/disdrodb/blob/main/disdrodb/l0/readers/template_reader_raw_netcdf_data.py <https://github.com/ltelab/disdrodb/blob/main/disdrodb/l0/readers/template_reader_raw_netcdf_data.py>`_.
+A reader template for raw NetCDF files is available at `https://github.com/ltelab/disdrodb/blob/main/disdrodb/l0/readers/template_reader_raw_netcdf_data.py <https://github.com/ltelab/disdrodb/blob/main/disdrodb/l0/readers/template_reader_raw_netcdf_data.py>`_.

-How to develop a new reader
+How to Develop a New Reader
 -----------------------------

-The `Reader Implementation Tutorial <https://disdrodb.readthedocs.io/en/latest/tutorials/reader_preparation.html>`_ subsection provides read-only access to the DISDRODB Reader Implementation Tutorial.
+The `Reader Implementation Tutorial <https://disdrodb.readthedocs.io/en/latest/tutorials/reader_preparation.html>`_ provides a step-by-step guide to implementing a new reader.
-`The original Jupyter Notebook tutorial <https://github.com/ltelab/disdrodb/blob/main/tutorials/reader_preparation.ipynb>`_ is available in the disdrodb ``/tutorials`` repository and can be adapted to implement new readers.
+The `original Jupyter Notebook tutorial <https://github.com/ltelab/disdrodb/blob/main/tutorials/reader_preparation.ipynb>`_ is available in the disdrodb ``/tutorials`` directory and can be adapted for implementing new readers.

-Please refers to the :ref:`Step 8: Implement the reader <step8>` subsection of the `How to Contribute New Data <https://disdrodb.readthedocs.io/en/latest/contribute_data.html>`_ section of the documentation for further detailed information.
+For detailed information, see the :ref:`Step 8: Implement the reader <step8>` subsection of the `How to Contribute New Data <https://disdrodb.readthedocs.io/en/latest/contribute_data.html>`_ documentation.